ejeschke/ginga/doc/manual/plugins.rst

 .. tip:: The *override* setting is provided for the convenience of
-	 having an automatic cut levels, while preventing a manually set cuts from being overrided when a new image is ingested.
+	 having an automatic cut levels, while preventing a manually set cuts from being overridden when a new image is ingested.
 When typed in the image window, the semicolon key can be used to toggle the mode back to override (from "off"), while colon will set the preference to *on*.
 The global plugin Info panel shows the state of this setting.

 The `Zoom New` setting controls whether a newly visited image should be zoomed to fit the window.
 There are three possible values: on,